 With hackers eying your data, WhatsApp and other messaging apps aiming to monetize it, and regulators constantly looking over your shoulder to see if you misuse it, it’s tempting to unplug the ethernet cord, turn off the WiFi, and set your corporate firewall to intranet only.
 You can’t.
 Your employees would revolt.
 Then, they’d whip out their cell phones, download the very shadow IT apps you wanted to avoid, and continue work as usual.

 Here’s a better approach.
 Find messaging andcollaboration software that offers the same capabilities as your employees favorite messaging apps with the enterprise features your company needs.

-Before we start comparing possible solutions, let’sexamine the key differences between messaging and collaboration solutions.
+Before we start comparing possible solutions, let’s examine the key differences between messaging and encrypted messaging, collaboration solutions.

 A messaging app focuses primarily on communication.
 Think phone calls, texts, and messaging.
 Whether the app allows many to many, many to one, or one to one communication, it’s all about people sharing information in real-time.

 Collaboration is everything you need for group work.
 File sharing, document management, shared contact lists, and group calendars are all essential collaboration tools.